jamesmontalvo3/jamesmontalvo3.com/r/r.md

   * System automatically disperses data to related pages; meeting notes automatically are listed on related articles
   * Other organizations followed; total of five interconnected implementations at present
   * Developed several extensions for MediaWiki (which are open-source software and available at my Github profile)
-  * Employee of the Month for wiki (month? year?)
+  * Employee of the Month for creating EVA Wiki
-  * Center Director award (more info?)
+  * Center Director award for creating EVA Wiki
 * Assisted with development of contingency tools for US EVA 19
-* Lead procedure developer for "US EVA 20", November 2012 ?checkdate
+* Lead procedure developer and EVA Task Flight Controller for "US EVA 20", November 2012
   * Ammonia leak in power generation system
   * Many systems and interfaces that had not been actuated on-orbit before
   * Worked 24/7 schedule to develop plan and prepare the astronauts already on-orbit
-* Lead procedure developer for "US EVA 21", June 2013 ?checkdate
+* Lead procedure developer for "US EVA 21", June 2013
   * Emergency spacewalk
   * Unprecedented 36-hour very quick turn around working 24/7 schedule
 * Trained astronaut Mike Hopkins for International Space Station Expedition 37